joshjennings98/joshjennings98.github.io/src/blog/website.md

 There are a lot of code snippets on my website and it would be nice if they could have some syntax highlighting.
 The most common way to do this is with a library like [highlight.js](https://highlightjs.org/) where JavaScript is used to determine the language and automatically highlight the code.
 This requires JavaScript which means I don't want it on my website.
 The other way is to generate the css for each syntax element in a language and wrap each part of the code in a span that matches the syntax element.
 This works but you end up with a million spans and it is also a bit boring.

 The much more interesting and fun approach is to use CSS gradients.
-Like almost every approach, we use regex to work out the styling for each element but instead of wrapping each element in a span, we style the whole pre with gradients.
+Like almost every approach, we use regex (although I am sure some JavaScript libraries exist that use [treesitter](https://tree-sitter.github.io/tree-sitter/) to do syntax highlighting (like my [favourite text editor](https://helix-editor.com/) does)) to work out the styling for each element but instead of wrapping each element in a span, we style the whole pre with gradients.
 This avoids having a mess of spans and uses no javascript.

 Lets say we have the following code block: